Eugene Delgaudio: A Man of Sterling Values

 For years, grassroots activists have chosen Eugene Delgaudio to represent them nationally, first as an Alternate Delegate (1988), and then two times as a Delegate to the Republican National Convention (1992 and 1996).
 In addition, he has earned the Republican Party's "Most Outstanding Organization" (1993) award and the "Chairman's Award" (1996).

 Delgaudio is married to his wife, Sheila for 29 years, and together they have six children.
 He attends St. Joseph's Roman Catholic Church in Herndon, Va. where many Sterling citizens attend church.
+He visits area churches and places of worship to hear and respect different faiths held by residents.

 He graduated from York College, (City University of NY) New York, with a Bachelor of Arts in Political Science in June 1976.
 He attended Archbishop Molloy High School in Jamaica, New York.